 A Board-and-Train program is a program designed for dogs with issues ranging from reactivity, anxiety, or fearfulness, to housebreaking, leash pulling, and basic manners.
 It is designed for owners who want to get help for their dogs but find that group classes don’t work, or they need more than a weekly lesson but can’t get the time to accommodate it.

 In order to best and most effectively help a dog, I accept only one into my program at a time.
 For troubled dogs who are struggling with issues such as fear or reactivity, one-on-one attention is especially important to helping them learn how to become calmer and more relaxed around their triggers.

 This form is a protective measure in the event that something unexpectedly goes wrong.
-By signing and submitting the form, you’re promising me that what you’ve told me about your dog is true and current; that there aren’t any unpleasant surprises that could result in me or you getting hurt.
+By signing it, you’re promising me that what you’ve told me about your dog is true and current; that there aren’t any unpleasant surprises that could result in me or you getting hurt.
 If you would like to have a copy of the form, all you need to do is ask; I’m more than happy to email it to you.